Mission & Vision

 - The University Purchasing Visa Credit Card Program provides University end users a method to procure and pay for low-value items without having to involve the Procurement Department.

 - The University pays these charges on behalf of cardholders on a monthly basis.
-The Purchasing Card limit is $2,500 per transaction (including taxes) with a limit of $10,000 per month.
+The Purchasing Card limit is $2,500 per transaction (excluding taxes) with a limit of $10,000 per month.

 - Cardholders are responsible to ensure all requirements are being followed when utilizing this card.
 As part of the Cardholder Agreement that is signed prior to card issuance, cardholders accept responsibility for the protection and proper use of the credit card and are expected to comply with all procedures to protect University assets.
 The Purchasing Card is to be used only for purchases related to University business.
 Use of the card for personal purchases is strictly prohibited and cardholders may be subject to disciplinary actions.